Jake1Egelberg/DEAR/README.txt

 *If you do not have a D: file path, edit the 0INSTALLATION.bat file above in a text editor to the file path availible.

 2) Install R version 4.1.1 into the subfolder "R-4.1.1".
 The resulting file path for R should read "D:/RNASeqV2/R-4.1.1/bin/x64/R.exe".
+Windows may ask to confirm that you would like to install to a folder that already exists.

 *Install R version 4.1.1 here: http://lib.stat.cmu.edu/R/CRAN/